 Walking the aisles of one of the largest bookshops in London on a morning last week, I was struck by something odd.

 Decision fatigue is one of the many modern phenomena which I doubt anyone could have ever predicted and my bookshop confusion was symptomatic of it.
-Science tells us that the more decisions we make, the harder it is to make good ones (also known as analysis paralysis.)
-The paradoxical part is that having the choice to eliminate choice is perhaps what autonomy is at this point in history, not the extreme ends of the spectrum.
+The more decisions we make, the harder it is to make good ones (also known as analysis paralysis.)
+The paradoxical part is that having the choice to eliminate choice is perhaps what autonomy is at this point, not the extreme ends of the spectrum.
 Having no options is not fun and neither is having too many.
 In between the two lies the opportunity to step back and reassess which areas require multiplicity.

 For me, true autonomy is to be able to pick which areas I want to have options in.